CamCove-Crichton/newborn-photography/README.md

 [ChatGPT](https://openai.com/blog/chatgpt) - Used ChatGPT for questions and queries in a similar manner as to using google

 [Google](https://www.google.com/) - Used Google to do searches on any issues or questions to troubleshoot, remind myself or teach myself

+[Bootstrap Documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) - Used Bootstrap documentation to read up on how to implement and use certain classes and elements